OpenDSA/OpenDSA/RST/en/Development/TwoThreeTree.rst

 two children), then the promoted record and the pointer to :math:`L'` are simply added to the parent node.
 If the parent is full, then the split-and-promote process is repeated.
-Figure :num:`Figure #TTPromote` illustrates a simple promotion.
+Here is an example of a a simple promotion.
-Figure :num:`Figure #TTSplit` illustrates what happens when promotions require the root to split, adding a new level to the tree.
-In either case, all leaf nodes continue to have equal depth.

 .. _TTPromote:

 .. inlineav:: promoteCON ss
    :output: show

-   :align: justify
+Here is an illustration for what happens when promotions require the root to split, adding a new level to the tree.
+Note that all leaf nodes continue to have equal depth.

 .. _TTSplit:

 .. inlineav:: splitCON ss
    :output: show
-   :align: justify

 Here is an implementation for the insertion process.

 .. codeinclude:: Indexing/TTins

 Note that ``inserthelp`` takes three parameters.
 The first is a pointer to the root of the current subtree, named